Payment & Insurance

 To provide the most accurate information for billing and coverage determinations, we will ask you to verify insurance information each time you come to the center.
 Please advise the registrar if any of your personal information has changed.
 Please help us keep your medical record up-to-date by promptly notifying the registrar of any changes to your address, phone number, emergency contact, insurance policy, employer, etc.

 If your insurance policy requires a co-payment for each office visit, we will ask you to make the co-payment before seeing your healthcare provider.
-We will provide you with a receipt for this personal payment and accept cash, personal checks, Visa or MasterCard.
+We will provide you with a receipt for this personal payment and accept cash, personal checks, Visa, or MasterCard.

 As the patient, you must be an active participant in the process of securing payment coverage from your health insurance carrier.
 It is the responsibility of the patient to be informed about their insurance policy and benefits or coverage limits.
 This includes developing a personal understanding regarding the need for prior authorization of services, referral requirements, and in-plan or out-of-plan benefit restrictions.

 For some insurance plans, a referral may be needed to see a physician other than your primary care physician.
 Referrals are usually made for a specific period of time and a specific medical condition.
-If you plan carries this type of restriction and you choose to see a physician other than your primary care physician without completing the required referral process, it is likely that you will be required to pay for the services received.
+If your plan carries this type of restriction and you choose to see a physician other than your primary care physician without completing the required referral process, it is likely that you will be required to pay for the services received.

 In order to avoid denied or reduced reimbursement, we encourage you to read your insurance policy thoroughly and be aware of any insurance requirements.